What is a Sommelier?

 Is the Society of Wine Educators (SWE) a good school?

 This is great for those who are good at self-study.
-It is an independent study sommelier program – placing no pressure to attend classes – but it is an intense program specifically designed to certify Wine Educators.
+It is an independent study sommelier program – placing no pressure to attend classes – but it is an intense program designed to certify Wine Educators.

-Their online programs were revolutionary when they came online about a decade ago.
-They inspired a lot of wine schools to expand into online wine education.
+When they came online about a decade ago, their online programs were revolutionary.
+They inspired many wine schools to expand into online wine education.
 The programs were suitable for their original purpose: trade certification for employees within the wine supply chain and possibly for sommeliers.

 For us, it’s not a fit.
 We thrive on intellectual freedom, and a trade certification underwritten by some of the most extensive wine companies in America isn’t our cup of tea.
 But, more importantly, we strongly disagree on what type of training a wine educator needs.